BitBagCommerce/SyliusInvoicingPlugin/README.md

 ## Usage

+To see what templates you need to override in order to enable this plugin on your storefront, browse Twig files from `/tests/Application/app/Resources/SyliusShopBundle` path of this plugin.

+To override the invoice template, override the `invoice.html.twig` file of this plugin, which you should do in `app/Resources/BitBagSyliusInvoicingPlugin/views/invoice.html.twig` file of your local project or in the theme path, in case you are using multiple themes.

 In your admin panel, add the company data.
 So far, only single company data is supported.

-To see what templates you need to override in order to enable this plugin on your storefront, browse Twig files from `/tests/Application/app/Resources/SyliusShopBundle` path of this plugin.

-To override the invoice template, override the `invoice.html.twig` file of this plugin, which you should do in `app/Resources/BitBagSyliusInvoicingPlugin/views/invoice.html.twig` file of your local project or in the theme path, in case you are using multiple themes.
+In order to see the ability to download invoice, in the checkout, confirm a billing address and fill the VAT number.
+Make sure you customized your local SyliusShopBundle templates like described above.
+Then, in the admin panel, you should see a button to download the invoice for an order, which has the billing address with VAT number fulfilled (which in your case, shoul be the last one).

 ## Customization